 Pennsylvania’s love of baseball has been longstanding; the Keystone state has hosted the Little League Baseball World Series since 1947.
-Because the league itself celebrates its 75th anniversary this year, it’s a good time to reflect on the organization’s impact: what started as a group of 30 children playing baseball in Williamsport has grown to 2.4 million boys and girls playing Little League Baseball and Softball in 83 countries.
+Because the league itself celebrated its 75th anniversary in 2014, it’s a good time to reflect on the organization’s impact: what started as a group of 30 children playing baseball in Williamsport has grown to 2.4 million boys and girls playing Little League Baseball and Softball in 83 countries.
 Today, baseball fans from around the globe make pilgrimages to Pennsylvania for a chance to witness history, when the best young players in the world compete to take their place in the baseball record books.

-This year, the series takes place August 14–24 in South Williamsport.
+In 2015, the series takes place July 28–Aug.
+30 in South Williamsport.
 You can catch the fever yourself by attending a few of the games (tournament seating in the stands is first-come, first-served) and checking out the exhibits at the World of Little League Museum & Official Store.
 Warning: Those with fond Little League memories are guaranteed to get a bit misty eyed amid the artifacts, history and interactive activities in the newly renovated museum.
 More info: Lycoming County Visitors Bureau

 Baseball fun has spread to the rest of the state as well.
 Here are a few other ways to get in the spirit of the boys and girls of summer:

 • Berks Vintage Baseball Festival: June 27–28, 2015, in Bern Township, PA (Berks County; Go Greater Reading)